hasith04/CleanShot/README.md

 ---

-# 📄 License
+## 📄 License

-Currently private / unlicensed.
+CleanShot is licensed under the MIT License.